Shaygan/TelegramBotApiBundle/README.md

         path_prefix: ~ # you can add prefix, if your web site is not on the root
         update_receiver: shaygan.my_update_receiver # sample update receiver
 ```
+*note: Telegram do not support http, your site should have valid SSL (HTTPS).*

 ## Usage